 Do people understand what’s really happening in Ramapo?
 Yes.
-Most (67%) either agreed or strongly agreed with our explanation of the issues, with “strongly agree” ranking the highest (54%).
+Most (67 percent) either agreed or strongly agreed with our explanation of the issues, with “strongly agree” ranking the highest (54 percent)

 Could we change minds?
 Yes.
-Of those 67%, 14% said our reporting convinced them, while 35% said they agreed beforehand.
+Of those 67 percent, 14 percent said our reporting convinced them, while 35 percent said they agreed beforehand.

 Finally, we believed we and the community could stop having the same conversation and instead move forward toward solutions.

 Emails.
-Almost a third — 29% — gave us their email address for follow-up.
+Almost a third — 29 percent — gave us their email address for follow-up.